 Ideal Ornamental Trees

-Almond trees go dormant in winter but put on a spectacular bloom show in spring.
-The light pink and white blooms open in late February in preparation for pollination, The showy blooms, which will make the tree look like it’s snow-covered, will last until March.
+Almond trees go dormant in winter but put on a spectacular blossom show in spring.
+The light pink and white flowers open in late February and early March in preparation for pollination.
+The showy blooms, which will make the tree look like it’s snow-covered, last until March.